Triton Operator Documentation

-This page will break down the initial concepts, terminology, and architecture of Triton to help get Operators started with planning, deployment, and operation of the program.
+This page summarizes the core concepts, terminology, and architecture of Triton to help get Operators started with planning, deployment, and operation of the program.
 It contains almost no diagrams and is designed to be a quick read so you can move on to the detail of each topic rapidly.
 Links to the detailed sections are provided where appropriate.

-If you are looking for documentation on the Triton Elastic Container Service, please see the section entitled [Joyent public cloud]((https://docs.joyent.com/jpc) either via the link or through the navigation pane on the left of this page.
+If you are looking for End User documentation on Triton Compute Service, please see the section entitled Triton End User Documentation.

-A Triton installation consists of two (2) or more servers.
-One server acts as the management server (“head node" or "HN") and the remainder are “compute nodes" (or "CN") which run the instances.
+A Triton DataCenter installation consists of two (2) or more servers.
+One server acts as the management server (“head node" or "HN") and the remainder are "compute nodes" (or "CNs") which run the instances.

 Triton is the cloud orchestration software that consists of the following components: